 In either case, treating the backward denoising as simply non-expansive under certain metrics is losing significant information about the diffuse-then-denoise process.

-In contrast, we study the Wasserstein-2 metric and provide a fine-grained analysis of how complexity measures about the curvature at each step, $\nabla^2 \log p_{\mu_{k \eta}}$, completely govern the expansion or contraction of the backward denoising step.
+In contrast, we study the process under the Wasserstein-2 metric and provide a fine-grained analysis of how a complexity measure based on the curvature, $\nabla^2 \log p_{\mu_{k \eta}}$, completely governs the expansion or contraction of the backward denoising step.

 \paragraph{Diffuse-then-Denoise Process: Offset Contraction/Expansion.} The sensitivity analysis is equivalent to studying the effectiveness of a diffuse-then-denoise process.
 To simplify the exposition, we consider a one-step version here.
-Given any two measures, $\mu_0 \neq \nu_0$, and run one step forward diffusion as in \eqref{eqn:forward-mu} with $K=1$, with $\bZ$ isotropic Gaussian and $\beta \in \R_{+}$ the temperature
+Given any two measures, $\mu_0 \neq \nu_0$, run one step of forward diffusion as in \eqref{eqn:forward-mu} with $K=1$, with $\bZ$ isotropic Gaussian and $\beta \in \R_{+}$, the temperature,